densitydesign/safari-njema/_questions/question06.markdown

 In most of the Sub-Saharan African cities, where paratransit services are highly diffused, there isn’t an official mapping of the transport lines and stops.
 However, there are few projects where communities of users or researchers tried to map paratransit transports within a city.

+## Objectives
+This section describes the state of the art of informal transport mapping in Sub-Saharan Africa, presenting some examples of visual maps retrieves from past projects.
+Other projects can be found here.

+## Vocabulary

+**GTFS**: General Transit Feed Specification, defines a common format for public transportation schedules and associated geographic information.

+**Thematic Map**: a type of map that focuses on a specific theme or subject area.
+These kinds of maps stress spatial variation of one or a small number of geographic distributions. source

+**Topological Map**: a type of diagram that has been simplified so that only vital information remains and unnecessary detail has been removed.
+These maps lack scale, and distance and direction are subject to change and variation, but the relationship between points is maintained.

+## Informal transports in Africa
+Searching for “Informal Transport Mapping” in Google and focusing only on visual representations, such as transit maps, one of the first results is a map showing all the local names of informal transports in African countries.

 ![Informal transit](https://densitydesign.org/wp-content/uploads/2019/05/african-informal-transports.jpeg)
 *F. Oyatogun’s tweet*

-This map shows all the local names that informal transports have in African countries.
+## Mapping transports in Africa
 We reframed the Google query combining each local name with “mapping.”
 This led us to grassroots projects, initiated by informal transports users or local communities in need of proper information on this kind of services.

-The following are some examples of visual maps found, other projects can be found here.

-## Digital Matatus
+### Digital Matatus

 ![](https://densitydesign.org/wp-content/uploads/2019/04/nairobi_matatus-768x517.jpg)